neilmce/quiz/rounds/childrensCulture.md

   * His tongue is black
   * (He has purple prickles all over his back)

-10. What do you call a man with a seagull on his head?
+8. What do you call a man with a seagull on his head?

     A: Cliff.

-11-.
+9-.
 More 'what do you call a man' questions.

+REJECTED

+8. What 1982 movie was remade recently and features the songs, "Tomorrow", "It's a hard knock life" and "You're never fully dressed without a smile"?

+    A: Annie

+5. What is the name of the lion in the Narnia books?

+    A: Aslan